 7. Vinegar and Baking Soda

 We all know what happens when you combine vinegar and baking soda from science class in middle school, but this mix of ingredients also works as an egg replacer.

 Mix together one teaspoon of baking soda with one tablespoon of white vinegar or apple cider vinegar to replace one egg.
 This awesome duo is great for making baked goods airy and fluffy.

 Think twice before you throw away leftover chickpea water!

 Chickpea water, also known as aquafaba, always fascinates me.
-The leftover liquid from a can of chickpeas, is very similar to egg whites.
-You can also use it to replace whole eggs, too.
+The leftover liquid from a can of chickpeas is very similar to egg whites.
+You can also use it to substitute whole eggs, too.